aysucengiz/CENG795/blogs/blogblogblogblog.md

 # Final
 In the end, most things are perfect except octaved perlin noise, replace_normal and of course my dielectrics.
-And I did not tried to optimize much so my code did get really slow.
+And I did not try to optimize much so my code did get really slow at certain aspects.

+Turns out implementing textures includes endless minor problems.
+In the previous homeworks the problems were big and global.
+This time, they were small and scene-specific.